-- 1. the privilege against self-incrimination - 2. legal professional privilege and waiver of privilege - 1.
-Examinable material on the privilege against self-incrimination will consist of the general principles of privileged relationships, the scope of the privilege against self-incrimination, incrimination must be of a person claiming privilege.
-The relevant material is addressed in paragraphs F10.1, F10.2 and F10.5 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on legal professional privilege and waiver of privilege will consist of the scope of legal professional privilege, legal advice privilege, litigation privilege, communications in furtherance of crime or fraud, and waiver of privilege and section 34 Criminal Justice and Public Order Act 1994.
-The relevant material is addressed in paragraphs F10.16, F10.19-10.20, F10.26-10.27, F10.36 (first eight lines only) and F10.41-10.42 of Blackstone's Criminal Practice 2021.
+- 1. the privilege against self-incrimination - 2. legal professional privilege and waiver of privilege - Examinable material on the privilege against self-incrimination will consist of the general principles of privileged relationships, the scope of the privilege against self-incrimination, and the principle that incrimination must be of a person claiming privilege.
+The relevant material is addressed in paragraphs F10.1, F10.2 and F10.5 of Blackstone's Criminal Practice 20222023. - Examinable material on legal professional privilege and waiver of privilege will consist of the scope of legal professional privilege, legal advice privilege, litigation privilege, communications in furtherance of crime or fraud, and waiver of privilege and section 34 of the Criminal Justice and Public Order Act 1994.
+The relevant material is addressed in paragraphs F10.1617, F10.1920-10.2921, F10.2627-10.2728, F10.36-37 (first eight lines only) and F10.4142-10.4243 of Blackstone's Criminal Practice 20222023.